ditripathi/Smart-Surveillance/README.md

-# Smart-Surveillance developed using OpenCV Python anbd CNN Model.
+# Smart-Surveillance developed using OpenCV Python and CNN Model.